makersacademy/takeaway-challenge/docs/review.md

 ## Stubbing the Twilio API

 The Twilio gem provides access to the online Twilio service.
-If we don't stub it out we have the danger that we will send test SMS messages every time we run out tests.
+If we don't stub out this interaction, we will send test SMS messages every time we run our tests.
 Not a good thing.

-The simplest approach is to stub out interaction with the Twilio gem, for example:
+The simplest approach is to stub out a method that calls the service, for example:

 ```ruby
 class Takeaway